natanfudge/HardCraft/ideas.md

 ## 1. Hardcraft mechanics

-- Verified for Zombies, Skeletons, and Spiders, and Creepers.
-- Digging down, Climbing up, and breaking towards the target, when there is no path.
 - Water Resistance, piston resistance, Lava resistance, and APIs to activate/deactivate them
 - API for assigning block break power of mobs